luizstudios/DSharpPlusBase/README.md

 # EntityBase
-A base to facilitate the construction of bots for Discord using C#
+A base to facilitate the construction of bots for Discord using C#.

+Still in development, feel free to contribute ;)